C++ Unions

 3. You should avoid storing non-trivial types in the traditional unions.

-4. You should not read from a member that was not the most recently written.
+4. You should not read from a member who was not the most recent writer.

 5. You must use std::variant in modern C++ wherever it is possible.